 \section{Conclusion}

-We have applied the results of the monograph \cite{BKMM07} to a general discrete ensemble a special case of which, namely random tilings of the half-hexagon, is applied in the study of minors of certain random matrices \cite{ForNor09}.
-Our results on the correlations of tiles on a vertical line and the ``arctic-half-ellipse" result complement the work in on the half-hexagon model.
+We have extended the results of the monograph \cite{BKMM07} to a family of discrete probability measures.
+A special case of the ensembles in question, namely random tilings of the half-hexagon, was introduced in the study of minors of certain random matrices \cite{ForNor09}.
+Our results on the correlations of tiles on a vertical line and the ``arctic-half-ellipse" result complement the work on this model.

 The continuous counterpart of our general ensemble appears in the study of non-intersecting Brownian excursions \cite{TraWid07} which matches the lattice paths formulation of the half-hexagon model.
-In \cite{TraWid07} also the distribution area below the lowest path is addressed and the first moment thereof is computed.
+In \cite{TraWid07} also the distribution of area below the lowest path is addressed and the first moment thereof is computed.
 From a combinatorial point of view it would be interesting to (asymptotically) compute the expected area below the lowest path in a family of lattice paths.
-Furthermore, higher moments or the limiting distribution of area would be interesting if, say the number of paths is fixed and their length tends to infinity.
-This has so far only been fully accomplished for a single path in \cite{Takacs91}.
+Can the discrete model shed some light on this distribution as in the case of a single excursion \cite{Takacs91}?